EBA CONSTITUTION

 Section 4.4: Recognition and inclusion

-To become directly affiliated to BI, and to exercise, enforce and control the implementation of the Blackball rules and regulations both for the practice of the sport and for the sport’s administration.
+To exercise, enforce and control the implementation of the Blackball rules and regulations both for the practice of the sport and for the sport’s administration.
 Policies will be developed to guarantee the protection of children and vulnerable people who participate in EBA events.

 5. ARTICLE FIVE: PROMOTION AND AUTONOMY